VK2ARH/Cowtown-ADX-Project/README.md

 These videos can be found here: https://www.youtube.com/@richardh3675

-A Gerber folder has been added which houses the Gerber filed to enable production of the PCB's used in Ver 1.6 of the construction manual.
+A Gerber folder has been added which houses the Gerber files to enable production of the PCB's used in Ver 1.6.1 of the construction manual.

 # Cowtown Amateur Radio Club: ADX-Project
 This repository was initially created to host files and resources used in the Cowtown ADX project - a Buildathon Project which built the ADX Digital Mode HF tranceiver